muggy8/improbable/have-and-havenot/fm9kS34V.md

 Is this karma giving me punishment for the mistakes I have made in my past?

 I didn't know.
 I wanted to know.
 Even though I know that this isn't something that I could ever know.

+The most logical decision is to just perform one last summon.
+If that fails then I should probably conserve my Influence and attempt to get stronger to face my daughter one day...

+But will I even have the energy or motivation to keep going with that plan after a third failure?

+Yet what Phanna said to me in our first conversation echoed in my mind: "What's your plan?"

+I didn't know the answer to that question.

+Thinking back, Phanna was probably correct.

+Without a plan, it makes sense that I can't hope for too much...

+Maybe I should summon someone who can help me with a planning out the next steps?

+That thought made me feel even more uneasy about the my chances of success.

+The more I thought about it, the more it felt like the right choice is just to let accept the fate that has given to my family.